lm2343635/Grouper-Server/README.md

          - gid(String): group id of this user's group
    -  error:
       - ErrorAccessKey(903): Master key or access key is wrong.

+(3)`user/state`

+   - Check server state.
+   - method: GET
+   - header:
+      - key(String): access key of group member
+   - return:
+      - ok(boolean): user can access this user or not

 3. Transfer
 ====
 (1)`transfer/put`